yedhink/covid19-kerala-api-deprecated/readme.md

 ```bash
 curl "https://covid19-kerala-api.herokuapp.com/api/location?loc=kasaragod&loc=ernakulam" | jq
 ```
-The above request provides the data of Kasaragod and Ernakulam for all the dates from start till end.
+The above request provides the data pertaining to Kasaragod and Ernakulam districts from the oldest timestamp till latest.

 ---
 ##### Date
 We can also filter using `date={dd-mm-yyyy|dd/mm/yyyy}` formatted parameter.
-Date supports inclusion of `<` and `>` characters in the query and even a keyword `latest` to get the latest data only.
+Here the `date` supports inclusion of `<` and `>` characters in the query and even a keyword `latest` to get the latest data only.

 Retrieve the data of all locations for the date 1st April 2020: